 Network effects and defensibility are two very important success drivers for many startups today — especially marketplaces.

-In 2018, Speedinvest Network Effects invested in Admix — a monetization platform for Virtual Reality (VR) and Augmented Reality (AR) developers that connects them with advertisers — because the London-based team pitched a well-thought-out playbook on how to build and leverage these success factors.
+In 2018, Speedinvest Marketplaces & Consumer invested in Admix — a monetization platform for Virtual Reality (VR) and Augmented Reality (AR) developers that connects them with advertisers — because the London-based team pitched a well-thought-out playbook on how to build and leverage these success factors.

 Fifteen months later, Admix continues to be a formidable example of how, when successfully combined, network effects and defensibility drive long-term business success.

 What’s their business model and how can your marketplace startup learn from their playbook?
 Find out below.

 When we look at the two large technology platforms of today, web and mobile, we observe that their development has always followed a certain pattern.
 Apps and related infrastructure evolved in responsive cycles, with apps inspiring infrastructure and vice versa (this blog post by Union Square Ventures describes the underlying dynamics very well).
 In both the cases (web and mobile) we have ultimately seen infrastructure layers emerge that provide creators (i.e. app developers) with an ecosystem of tools for monetization, growth and analytics.

 The web, for example, benefited from new infrastructure tools such as html, Java or mySQL code — all built in the 90s.
 They subsequently fueled the creation of an application layer that includes internet giants such as Google, Facebook or Amazon.
 After that, an infrastructure layer with tools such as Github, Shopify, Adsense and Wordpress appeared — tools that made it a lot easier for anyone to start an online business.